jrobin11/Advanced-Process-Manager-with-Process-Synchronization/README.md

-# Advanced-Process-Manager-with-Process-Synchronization
-Enhanced Task Coordinator with Concurrent Operations Support

-Project Brief

-This project aims to architect and bring to life a Sophisticated Task Supervisor centered around concurrent operations.
-This system will empower users to spawn, oversee, and synchronize tasks in a multi-threaded context.
-It's designed to provide a command-line interface (or optionally a GUI) for task initiation, administration, and synchronization, leveraging system calls for the supervision of tasks and threads.
-Essential Features:

-    Task Initiation:
-        Devise a mechanism enabling users to spawn new tasks.
-        Employ system calls, notably fork and exec, for task inception.

-    Task Administration:
-        Integrate capabilities to enumerate, conclude, and surveil active tasks.
-        Facilitate users to inspect details like Task ID, the initiating Task ID, and its current status.

-    Threaded Integration:
-        Broaden the Task Supervisor to back multiple threads within a single task.
-        Facilitate mechanisms for thread initiation, conclusion, and concurrent regulation.
-        Leverage system calls like pthread_create for thread initiation and tools like mutexes and semaphores for synchronization.

-    Task-to-Task Relay (T2R):
-        Roll out mechanisms for tasks and threads to engage and relay information.
-        Investigate methods like data messaging, shared memory realms, or conduits for T2R.
-        Employ system calls, such as pipe, msgget, and shmget, to facilitate T2R operations.

-    Task Synchronization:
-        Integrate concurrent control tools, notably mutexes and semaphores.
-        Showcase the application of these tools to address standard synchronization challenges (e.g., supply-demand dynamics, reader-publisher scenarios).

-    User Interface (CLI/GUI):
-        Craft an intuitive interface for the Sophisticated Task Supervisor.
-        Enable users to initiate tasks, spawn threads, synchronize them, and execute T2R operations.
-        Offer lucid command structures and directives.

-    Event Documentation & Analysis:
-        Embed tools to log and review the behavior of tasks and threads.
-        Chronicle crucial events, anomalies, and concurrent operation data.

-Proficiencies To Be Acquired:

-Through this venture, participants will:

-    Master the nuances of supervising tasks and threads across varied operations.
-    Develop aptitude in utilizing system calls to modulate tasks and threads aligned with objectives.
-    Gain proficiency in crafting software that performs seamlessly, ensuring minimized resource contention.

-Submission Requisites:

-    Codebase: The fully annotated source code, available as a Python (.py) or C (.c) file on GitHub.
-    Project Synopsis: This includes:
-        Initiative's title
-        Catalog of realized features
-        Installation and usage guidelines
-        Empirical evaluations for every feature, enriched with illustrations and narratives Reflections and insights on project findings
-    GitHub Repository: The project synopsis should be represented as a README (markdown format) with the source code maintained separately.
+# Advanced Process Manager with Process Synchronization

+## Project Overview

+The goal of this project is to design and implement an advanced Process Manager with an emphasis on process synchronization.
+This Process Manager will allow users to create, manage, and synchronize processes in a multi-threaded environment.
+It will provide a command-line interface for process creation, management, and synchronization, and it will use system calls for process and thread control.

+## Required Functionalities

+### Process Creation:
+- Implement a process creation mechanism that allows users to create new processes.
+- Use system calls (e.g., fork, exec) for process creation.

+### Process Management:
+- Develop functionalities to list, terminate, and monitor running processes.
+- Allow users to view information about each process, such as its process ID (PID), parent process ID, and state.

+### Thread Support:
+- Extend the Process Manager to support multiple threads within a process.
+- Implement thread creation, termination, and synchronization mechanisms.
+- Use system calls for thread creation (e.g., pthread_create) and synchronization (e.g., mutexes, semaphores).

+### Inter-Process Communication (IPC):
+- Implement IPC mechanisms to allow processes and threads to communicate and share data.
+- Explore methods like message passing, shared memory, or pipes for IPC.
+- Use system calls for IPC operations (e.g., pipe, msgget, shmget).

+### Process Synchronization:
+- Implement synchronization primitives such as mutexes and semaphores.
+- Demonstrate the use of synchronization mechanisms to solve common synchronization problems (e.g., producer-consumer, reader-writer).

+### Command-Line Interface (CLI) or Graphic User Interface (GUI):
+- Develop a user-friendly interface for interacting with the Process Manager.
+- Allow users to create processes, create threads, synchronize threads, and perform IPC operations.
+- Provide clear and informative command syntax and options.

+### Logging and Reporting:
+- Implement logging and reporting features to track and display the execution of processes and threads.
+- Log significant events, errors, and information related to process synchronization.

+## Expected Skills Gained

+By working on this project, you will gain the following skills:
+- Manipulating processes and threads in various aspects.
+- Exploiting system calls to manipulate processes and threads to achieve specific goals.
+- Developing software that operates reliably while reducing conflicts in using system resources.

+## Deliverables

+- **Source Code:** Provide the source code, including comments explaining the design and implementation, as a Python (.py) or C (.c) file uploaded to GitHub.

+- **Project Report:** Include a project report with the following:
+  - Project title
+  - List of implemented functionalities
+  - Description of how to install and use the application
+  - Test results for each functionality, accompanied by figures and explanations
+  - Discussion on the project results

+- **GitHub Repository Link:** The project report should be included as a README file (Markdown format, readme.md) within the GitHub repository.
+The source code should be loaded as a separate file.

+Please submit your project via a GitHub Repository link that contains the above deliverables.